-Analysis of the world ranking of scientific and technological complexes in scientific areas made it possible to identify the dynamics of patent and publication activity in leading countries, as well as to determine the most effective areas of science in the world.
+Analysis of the world ranking of scientific and technological complexes in scientific areas made it possible to identify the dynamics of patent and publication activity in leading countries and determine the most effective areas of science in the world.
 In particular, the study identified the main scientific directions of the patent performance of STC in 2017-2020, as well as priority areas of research activity (Table 1).